 For the afternoon, check out Chinatown, a must-visit on any Singapore itinerary!
 Here are the best attractions in Chinatown:

 Buddha Tooth Relic Temple: One of the most famous landmarks in Chinatown is the Buddha Tooth Relic Temple.
 The temple is free to visit and houses the Buddha’s tooth, several statues and artifacts.
-If you’re visiting on a Saturday, you can take a free guided tour.
-The temple is open from daily from 7 a.m to 7 p.m.
+The temple is open daily from 7 a.m to 5 p.m.

 Chinatown Street Market: Explore Chinatown Street Market to shop for cheap souvenirs, electronics, clothes and food.
-You can find quite a few street arts around here as well.
+You can find quite a few street art around here as well.

 Thian Hock Temple: This is one of the oldest temples in Singapore dedicated to the Chinese Goddess of the Seas.
 While the inside of the temple is made up of intricate carvings, the back is painted with a beautiful mural that narrates the story of Hokkien immigrants.